 Before you begin

-The public preview is limited to the following Azure public regions:
+Bastion is available in the following Azure public regions:

 - West US